 This course should enable you to:

-• Understand the structure and format for higher rates of Ethernet, including the interfaces specified by the OIF ZR Implementation Agreements.
+- Describe the structure and format for higher rates of Ethernet, including the interfaces specified by the OIF ZR Implementation Agreements.

-- Identify where to look to find more information about ITU-T G.709, IEEE 802.3 standards, and the Flex Ethernet implementation agreement.
+- Identify where to look to find more information about ITU-T OTN standards, IEEE 802.3 standards, and OIF Implementation Agreements.

 Short Course Audience:

 This course is intended for anyone who designs, operates, or supports metro and/or long haul optical networks for any application space (including telco, data center interconnect, storage area networking, and video distribution) and who needs to understand the new interfaces and capabilities specified by standards on OTN, high-speed Ethernet, and Flex Ethernet.
 Participants should have a basic understanding of transport networking technologies (e.g., SONET/SDH or OTN) and Ethernet.